Browse by Medical Category

-The mission of the Division of Global Health and Human Rights is to care for the world's most vulnerable by developing and facilitating health-care delivery, research, education, and capacity-building initiatives.
+The mission of the Division of Global Health Innovation is to care for the world's most vulnerable by developing and facilitating health-care delivery, research, education, and capacity-building initiatives.

-Since we began in 2008, our work has taken us to 12 countries.
+Since we began in 2006, our work has taken us to over 20 countries.
 Our efforts have uniformly arisen in response to requests from heads of state, ministries-of-health, and leading in-country health organizations.
 Our unifying theme has remained consistent: to discover, innovate, and implement sustainable solutions, focused on intractable challenges in the domains of women and children's health and human rights.

 We hope to make an appreciable difference in the lives of the underserved through our programs, and to raise awareness about the pressing health needs of the world's most vulnerable populations.

 Sincerely, Thomas F. Burke, MD, FACEP, FRSMChief

 Back to Top